vyom-pandya-aiml-ak/python-notes/concurrency.md

 ## 8. Asyncio

 **In plain English:** Asyncio takes a completely different approach.
 Instead of creating multiple chefs, it makes *one chef* insanely efficient by tracking every single moment of waiting and filling it with useful work.
 When the chef is waiting for the oven (network response), they instantly jump to the next task.
 No waiting, ever.

+**Real World Example:** Imagine you need to check the status of several websites, similar to clicking on multiple links simultaneously together.
+Synchronously, your program would visit the first site, wait for a response, then the second, wait, and so on.
+With asyncio, your program can start requesting all the sites and then juggle the responses as they arrive, making the most of the time spent waiting for the network.
+This is ideal for I/O-bound tasks where the program spends most of its time waiting for input/output operations, like network communication or database queries.

 This is the most different of the three — it requires you to explicitly tell Python *where* the waiting points are using special keywords: `async` and `await`.